wenxin-liu/coronavirus/README.md

 # Coronavirus daily update

-Get a daily update for the COVID-19 situation in England without the scary numbers
+Get an update on the COVID-19 situation in England without the scary numbers.
+See the status of the latest 5 days.

 https://wenxin-liu.github.io/coronavirus